UbiquityDotNET/Ubiquity.NET.Versioning/docfx/ReadMe.md

 and even constructed a custom template to deal with it...
 Sigh, what a waste of time...
 :facepalm: ])

-DocFX has obsoleted the `docfxconsole` NuGet pacakge that was used to run docfx for a project via MSBUILD.
+DocFX has obsoleted the `docfxconsole` NuGet package that was used to run docfx for a project via MSBUILD.
 Instead it focused on a .NET tool to do it all via the command line.
 Ultimately the docfx.json serves as the "project" file for the different site builds.
 The PowerShell script `Build-Docs.ps1` was updated to use the